Pentatonic Scale Guitar Lesson

 Pentatonic Scale Shapes for Guitar

 Confusing?
-Maybe a little.
-Think of it like this…
+Maybe a little, but think of it like this…

 If I’m trying to get the pentatonic minor sound I’m really going to try to land on and end my phrases on A notes or even the chord tones in the A minor chord (A C E).